abe-winter/containers/README.md

 ## containers

-This is a python library for typed containers -- it makes it safer & easier to work with lists & dicts of items of the same type.
+This is a python library for typed containers -- it makes it safer & easier to work with lists & dicts of items of the same type by providing:
+- type checks
+- container methods
+- automatic dictionary keys

 ### example

+(read test_container.py for more examples).

 ```python
 import containers